Crumbler/TrailsDocs/Trails in the Sky FC/plot.md

 Weissmann manipulated people

-Joshua left to kill Weissmann
+Joshua left to stop Weissmann

+Estelle goes to Leman to train